Forbetter2423/WebDev/README.md

 # WebDev
-This is repo for my webDev.
+This Repo is for my webDev.
+I am currently learning Full Stack Develoupment.